AdobeDocs/target-learn.en/help/dev101/4-2-troubleshoot-activity-errors.md

 ---
 title: How to Troubleshoot Activity Errors
-description: This video shows Adobe Target developers how to refine an activity, troubleshoot audience and activity qualification issues, debug Target experiences and activity content loading issues, and troubleshoot conflicts, hosts, and properties.
+description: Learn how to refine an activity, troubleshoot audience and activity qualification issues, debug Target experiences and activity content loading issues, and troubleshoot conflicts, hosts, and properties.
 role: Developer
 level: Intermediate
 topic: Performance